Building payment workflows

 Prerequisites: Perform the common Drop-in payments steps.

 Step one: Build a checkout with a chargeType of moto and all tax, shipping, duty and fee amounts in a final state.
-This configures Drop-in payments to display only payment methods that are supported in MOTO transactions.
+This configures Drop-in payments to display only payment methods supported in MOTO transactions.

 Step two: Retrieve the checkout's payment session identifier, and use it to set sessionId in the Drop-in payments' configuration object.
 In options, set flow to checkout and usage to convenience.